 A corrupt and ruthless land baron (Robert Duvall, Tender Mercies) hires a gunslinger (Clint Eastwood, Dirty Harry) to hunt down a Mexican bandido (John Saxon, A Nightmare on Elm Street), who is fighting to keep his land.

 Reaction & Thoughts:

 “I gotta dollar here says I can break your neck…”

 Sandwiched between two of Clint Eastwood’s most popular movies, Dirty Harry and High Plains Drifter, Joe Kidd feels like something “lost in the shuffle.”
 Even I, who prides himself on being well-versed in all things Eastwood, had never seen this western before.
 Now that I’ve watched the movie I fully understand its semi-obscurity.

-In the early seventies, Eastwood was on a roll.
+In the early 1970s, Eastwood was on a roll.
 Kelly’s Heroes, The Beguiled, Play Misty for Me, Dirty Harry, all great movies.
-Nearly fifty years later, Joe Kidd sticks out like a sore thumb — it feels like a lazy attempt to exploit Eastwood’s popularity; a half-baked revisionist western that lacks a punch and a heart.
+Nearly fifty years later, Joe Kidd sticks out like a sore thumb.
+The movie feels like a lazy attempt to exploit Eastwood’s popularity — a half-baked revisionist western that lacks a punch and a heart.

 The film’s main problem is its underwritten title character.
 Eastwood once again plays a monosyllabic gunfighter, but this time around the character he plays is so ill-defined that it is never clear why he is doing what he does.